Intersect East project coming to Greenville’s historic warehouse district

 GREENVILLE, N.C.
-(WNCT) – ECU has plans to turn 19-acres in Greenville’s historic warehouse district into a new “urban hub” with homes, businesses and research spaces.
+(WNCT) – East Carolina University has plans to turn 19-acres in Greenville’s historic warehouse district into a new “urban hub” with homes, businesses and research spaces.

 Renovations in the historic warehouse district will start with four buildings in phase one.